Continuing Professional Education Requirements

 CPE credits are to be completed during the one year prior to licence expiry.
 If a licensee completes more than 10 CPE credits within a licensing year, then the most recently completed credits will automatically carry over to the following licensing year, up to a maximum of 10 credits.

-- Pursuing formal education (course offered through post-secondary institutions)
+- Formal education (course offered through post-secondary institutions)

-- Attending industry conferences/seminars/webinars on topics related to or that have an impact on the condominium management industry1
+- Industry conferences/seminars/webinars on topics related to or that have an impact on the condominium management industry1

 - Teaching a Condominium Management General Licence course, in-house or in an accredited college in Ontario